 Chambers is fully committed to equal opportunity and diversity.
 We believe that everyone should have the ability to fulfil their potential and we abhor any form of prejudice or discrimination in relation to gender, race, ethnicity, disability, religion, sexuality, class or age.
 All applications for pupillage will be considered purely on the basis of merit.

-Candidates are required to have a strong academic background (i.e. a First Class or good Upper Second Class degree).
+Candidates are required to have a strong academic background.
+We require candidates to have a First Class undergraduate degree unless there are exceptional reasons why this is not the case.
 Further, candidates are expected to be able to demonstrate an interest in practising tax law (e.g. having studied some tax law).

 Our pupil will be entitled to two weeks’ holiday in every six month period.
 Any requests for further time off should be made to the pupil supervisor.
 The pupil has the right to terminate his or her pupillage after six months.
 Further, Chambers reserves the right to terminate a pupillage at any time and with immediate effect in the event of a serious breach of Chambers rules or the Bar Council Code of Conduct.
 This includes circumstances where the pupil engages in unprofessional conduct, is in material breach of rules concerning confidentiality, is rude to staff, colleagues or clients, or his or her work is regularly of a highly unsatisfactory quality.

 There are three stages to the application process, and unfortunately some candidates will not progress to the second or third rounds.
 The first round of the selection process will involve a review of all applications to determine which candidates should be invited for an interview.
 The second round will consist of an interview.
 Candidates who are selected for the third round will be given a written assessment (and possibly an additional interview).
 A decision will then be taken as to whether one of the third round candidates should be offered pupillage.